 Although the container support is not enable by default, the Dockerfile for creating OpenJ9 docker images set -XX:+UseContainerSupport.
 So if you are using an OpenJ9 docker image, you don’t need to set -XX:+UseContainerSupport explicitly.

 Hotspot has made such improvements for docker containers in the JDK 10 release.
 But if you want to use these features in Java 8, you can try using OpenJ9 based builds.
-At the time of writing, features which have completed are available in our Java 8 nightly builds and will be available in a Java 8 release build once it starts consuming OpenJ9 version 0.9.0 (soon to be released).
+At the time of writing, features which have completed are available in Java 8 release build which is currently based on OpenJ9 version 0.9.0.

 As work progresses, this blog may be modified to reflect new changes in the OpenJ9 VM.